JK-77/FinTrack/README.md

-# Finance Dashboard WebApp
+# FinTrack

-**Full-Stack Finance Dashboard** displaying KPIs and real-time financial data, with machine learning-driven revenue forecasts and trend visualizations using interactive charts and regression models.
+A **Full-Stack Finance Dashboard** displaying KPIs and real-time financial data, featuring machine learning-driven revenue forecasts and trend visualizations with interactive charts.
+It includes Time Series Analysis using a Simple Moving Average (SMA) function on the client side.

 ## Tech Stack